 Never mind the obvious sins of slavery and Jim Crow segregation that laid the historic foundations of white supremacy and enduring structural inequality.
 It took centuries for whites to merely acknowledge the baseline humanity of black people.
 From the Plymouth Rock landing until passage of the Voting Rights Act of 1965, America perpetuated a centuries-long system of overt racial apartheid that dehumanized and forcefully relegated African Americans to an inferior societal position.
-Literal chains were only to be replaced with separate drinking fountains, housing covenants, poll taxes and lynch mobs, further solidifying the superior status of white identity.
+Literal chains were only to be replaced with separate drinking fountains, poll taxes, and lynch mobs, further solidifying the superior status of white identity.
 On one front, we should be proud of our incremental progress on racial equality, culminating in the Civil Rights Act of 1964 and Voting Rights Act of 1965, but we should not get complacent.
-We should refrain from applauding ourselves because we finally allowed minorities to eat at restaurants, own homes or attend college (of course having the adequate resources to own homes and attend college is another matter entirely).
+We should refrain from applauding ourselves because we finally allowed minorities to eat at restaurants, own homes or attend college (of course having the adequate wealth/resources to own homes and attend college is another matter entirely).

 In more recent times, urban America has undergone drastic transformation, much of which has been decidedly unfavorable toward minority inhabitants, yielding a renewed set of structural injustices in the 21st Century.
 We are experiencing a “new world of the urban poor” as coined by preeminent sociologist William Julius Wilson.
 Over the past few decades, inner-city neighborhoods and inner-ring suburbs like Ferguson have become hotbeds of concentrated poverty, characterized by deepening social and economic isolation from mainstream America.
-U.S. cities have experienced unprecedented urban sprawl, becoming ghettoized as a semi-permanent, overwhelmingly minority “underclass” inhabit central-city neighborhoods and inner-ring suburbs, while a whiter, more affluent population inhabits outlying suburban and exurban areas.
+U.S. cities have experienced unprecedented urban sprawl, reshaping the metropolitan landscape as a semi-permanent, overwhelmingly minority “underclass” inhabit central-city neighborhoods and inner-ring suburbs, while a whiter, more affluent population inhabits outlying suburban and exurban areas.
 The exodus and abandonment from central-city areas has been staggering.

 For instance, the population of St. Louis City reached a zenith at approximately 860,000 residents in the early 1950s.
 Today, little more than 315,000 individuals reside within city limits, representing a 63% population decline.
 That bears repeating.
 63% fewer people reside within STL city borders today, nearly 550,000 fewer than just a few decades prior!
 Most importantly for this piece, dramatic metropolitan reorganization has been allocated unevenly across socioeconomic and racial status leaving mostly poor minorities concentrated in the urban core and inner-ring suburbs of North St. Louis including Wellston, Jennings and Ferguson.
 Meanwhile, a whiter, more affluent population selectively clusters in outlying suburban and exurban locales like Town and Country, Oakville, Eureka, and exurban parts of St. Charles County like O’Fallon and St. Peters.
-White flight from St. Louis’ urban core accelerated from the 1960s through the 1990s and continues into outlying exurban locales today as inner-ring suburbs, such as Jennings, Wellston, and Ferguson, increasingly experience decay and abandonment.
+White flight from St. Louis’ urban core accelerated from the 1960s through the 1990s and continues into outlying exurban locales as inner-ring suburbs, such as Jennings, Wellston, and Ferguson, increasingly experience abandonment and economic and social decay.
 How does the hyper-segregated “chocolate city, vanilla suburbs” dynamic come to exist?

 Occurring alongside asymmetric suburbanization and ghettoization, America has experienced dramatic industrial restructuring, shifting the U.S. economy away from high-paying, blue-collar occupations toward low-wage, low-security service sector opportunities, further cementing the alienated condition of those residing in distressed neighborhoods.
 The opportunity structure for all working class Americans has arguably become more limited and admittedly millions of white working class families are routinely struggling financially, mired in realities of low-wage retail and hospitality jobs.
 Those with high levels of skill, college pedigree and connections are doing exceedingly well in today’s economy, while day laborers without college degrees or Rolodexes increasingly confront headwinds to economic security.
 The working class is comprised disproportionately of racial minorities, thus economic restructuring and fading opportunity structures are felt most acutely in low-income minority areas.
-In turn, high-poverty ghetto neighborhoods are relatively void of economic opportunity and community anchors, resulting in disorganized environments of instability and disarray.
+In turn, high-poverty neighborhoods are relatively void of immediate economic opportunity and community anchors, resulting in disorganized environments of relative instability and disarray.
 Civic organizations and quality, high-paying jobs (and accompanying financial and social assets), the glue that binds healthy communities, are largely absent in low-income neighborhoods.
 These distressed contexts ultimately matter to the outlook and behavior of its inhabitants.